frankagathos/react-physics/README.md

 ## React Physics

 TODOS: Remove physics from new components

-There is a bug in game page.

 # IDEAS

 Create 3D model viewer. - That was requested in UpWork

+# BUGS

+Bug in game page , when adding models

+# TODOS :

+1. typescript errors during builds 2.
+Linting